gabetucker2/gostack/README.md

  * Add **Type** function
  * Add **ToArray** function
  * Add **ToStack** function
- * Add **GetKeys** function
+ * Add **Get** function

+ <h2>Lambda Function Support</h2>

  * Add **GetCards** function
  * Add **Sort** function
  * Add **TrueForAll** function

- * Add tensor functions
- * *...and many more*
+ <h2>Tensor Function Support</h2>

 <h1>Footer</h1>

 This project was created by Gabe Tucker.

 If there are any changes or comments you would like to have made in respect to this project, please email `tucker.854@osu.edu`.
-I will usually respond in 1-2 business days.
+I appreciate any feedback and will usually respond within 1-2 business days.

 Feel free to visit my personal pages at `https://gabetucker.com` or `https://www.linkedin.com/in/gabetucker2/`.